 Do you live in an apartment or a house with a small backyard?
 Have you always wanted a garden but don’t have enough space?
 There’s a solution: Bucket gardening.
-All you need are some 5 gallon buckets, rocks, peat moss, planting soil, and compost.
+All you need are some 5-gallon buckets, rocks, peat moss, planting soil, and compost.
 That might sound like a lot, but it’s actually very simple.
-This article explains how to grow food in buckets.

-Not only is bucket gardening a great solution for people with limited space, it has many advantages over traditional gardening.
-You can have a greater variety of plants, you won’t have to do any weeding, you’ll have fewer pests deal with, etc. Here’s a list of the many benefits of bucket gardening.
+Not only is bucket gardening a great solution for people with limited space, it also has many advantages over traditional gardening.
+You can have a greater variety of plants, you won’t have to do any weeding, and you’ll have fewer pests to deal with.
+Here are some other benefits of container gardening.

 If you decide to give it a try, the first thing you need to ask yourself what you’re going to grow.
 Beginners should always start with very easy plants.
 It will boost their confidence and give them valuable practice before they move on to more difficult plants.